Post Award Grants Management

 In general, HHS grant programs have requirements for both financial and programmatic performance reporting.

-For further details regarding non-competing application requirements, go to the Non-Competing Continuation Funding section at http://www.ahrq.gov/funding/grants/process/noncomp.html.
+For further details regarding non-competing application requirements, go to the Non-Competing Continuation Funding section.

 Financial reports are required annually by AHRQ for all grant programs.
-Effective March 1, 2011, grantees must submit this information on the Federal Financial Report (FFR; SF-425).
-The FFR replaces the previous financial reporting form which was the Financial Status Report (FSR; SF-269 or SF-269A).
-The FFR must be submitted for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ends.
-The final FFR is due no later than 90 days after the project period end date.
+Grantees must submit this information on the Federal Financial Report (FFR; SF-425).
+The FFR must be submitted annually for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ends.
+The final FFR is due no later than 120 days after the project period end date.

-Submit the Federal Financial Report (SF 425) electronically via the eRA Commons.
+Submit the Federal Financial Report (SF 425) electronically via the Payment Management System (PMS).